stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 ## Working with EKS Clusters

-In this section, you will discover how you can leverage Runme's Notebook Cloud Renderers to engage with your EKS resources in ways you've never imagined before!
+In this section, you will discover how you can leverage Runme's Cloud Rendering to engage with your EKS resources in ways you've never imagined before!

 ### List EKS Clusters